carvel-dev/carvel/proposals/ytt/004-schema-validation/README.md

 ### Consideration: Defining merge semantics for annotations in an overlay

 ... so that (for example) a consumer can edit `@schema/validation` annotations

+For example to:
+- be able to remove/disable/edit a validation on a given Data Value (or output field).

 #### Replacing an existing annotation